-Experience & expertise Tan Sri Mah King Thian is a Malaysian resident aged 53 years old.
-He has almost 28 years of experience in oil palm cultivation, milling and construction.
+Tan Sri Dr. Mah King Thian has more than 30 years of experience in oil palm cultivation, milling and construction.

-He graduated from Monash University, Australia with a Bachelor of Economics Degree, majoring in Accounting in 1986 and also a Bachelor of Laws Degree in 1987.
+He graduated from Monash University, Australia with a Bachelor of Economics Degree majoring in Accounting in 1986 and a Bachelor of Laws Degree in 1987.
 He was subsequently admitted and enrolled as an Advocate and Solicitor of the High Court of Malaya in 1988.
 He is also a Fellow Member of Certified Practising Accountant Australia (FCPA).
+In 2018, he completed his postgraduate study on oil palm renewable energy businesses and was awarded the degree of Doctor of Philosophy (PhD) by the Liverpool Business School in the United Kingdom.